BharathPosa/LFS457/Bonus_Labs/Keystone-Domains/README.md

 ###Exercise 4.4 Create a new role 'demo_role' and access APIs with that role###

 ####Overview####
-In this exercise you are going to create a new role and access the API 'domain list' with that role.
+In this exercise, you are going to create a new role and access the API 'domain list' with that role.
 Create a new role 'demo_role'.
-Create an user 'demo_user' in 'default' domain with password 'password'.
+Create a user 'demo_user' in 'default' domain with password 'password'.
 Assign 'demo_role' to the user 'demo_user' on domain 'default'.

 Edit the policy file to access domain list by role 'demo_role'.
 And check the user 'demo_user' is able to get the domain list.